ioneliabuzatu/LSE_MachineLearning/README.md

 # LSE_MachineLearning
-assignments from the summer Data science course at the LSE + others
+Assignments from the summer Data science course at the LSE + others